YouHaveTrouble/minecraft-optimization/README.md

 #### [`paper.yml`]

 ##### despawn-ranges
 Lets you adjust entity despawn ranges (in blocks).
 Lower those values to clear the mobs that are far away from the player faster.
 You should keep soft range around `30` and adjust hard range to a bit more than your actual view-distance, so mobs don't immediately despawn when the player goes just beyond the point of a chunk being loaded (this works well because of `delay-chunk-unloads-by` in [`paper.yml`]).
+When a mob is out of the hard range, it will be instantly despawned.
+When between the soft and hard range, it will have a random chance of despawning.
+In most cases your hard range should be larger than soft.

 ##### per-player-mob-spawns
 This option decides if mob spawns should account for how many mobs are around target player already.
 You can bypass a lot of issues regarding mob spawns being inconsistent due to players creating farms that take up the entire mobcap.
-This will also make the job easier to properly set entity limits, as it makes the math easier.
+This will in effect enable a more singleplayer-like spawning experience, allowing you to set lower `spawn-limits`.
+Enabling this does come with a very slight performance impact, however it's impact is dwarfed by the saving in `spawn-limits` it allows.

 ##### max-entity-collisions
 Overwrites option with the same name in [`spigot.yml`].
 It lets you decide how many collisions one entity can process at once.
 Value of `0` will cause inablity to push other entities, including players.
 Value of `2` should be enough in most cases.

 ##### update-pathfinding-on-block-update
-Disabling this will result in less pathfinding being done, increasing performance, but mobs can appear more laggy; They will just passively update their path every 5 ticks (0.25 sec).
+Disabling this will result in less pathfinding being done, increasing performance.
+In some cases this will cause mobs to appear more laggy; They will just passively update their path every 5 ticks (0.25 sec).

 ##### fix-climbing-bypassing-cramming-rule
 Enabling this will fix entities not being affected by cramming while climbing.
 This will prevent absurd amounts of mobs being stacked in small spaces even if they're climbing (spiders).